 - When it comes to dry macular degeneration, research efforts focus on antioxidant vitamins, such as lipoic acid.
 Further research is being done with intravitreal injections of different substances.
 At this time the results are still unclear.

 - For wet macular degeneration, much of the research concentrates on the use of anti-VEGF drugs.
 A device known as PDS (Port Delivery System) could reduce the frequency of visits to a doctor to receive treatment.
 The device is an implant into the wall of the eye that slowly releases an anti-VEGF drug.

 - Research involving a type of eye drops used to treat glaucoma shows a decrease in fluid buildup in the retina when used in conjunction with an anti-VEGF injection.

 - Another direction researchers are making progress in is gene therapy.
 Many believe that, within the foreseeable future, it will be possible to replace faulty genes that cause degeneration of the macula.
 This is particularly interesting for patients with genetic macular degeneration diseases, such as Stargardt’s and Best.

 - The injection of stem cells into the eye that will induce the creation of new cells on the macula instead of the ones that degenerated is an additional possibility scientists are investigating.

 Many additional studies are underway, including cell transplantation, immune system strategies, and blood fat control.
 A variety of implants to protect or restore vision are also being researched.

 What You Need To Do

 Keep yourself informed about the latest developments.
 Make sure to see Dr. Robert Stamm who will recommend low vision assistive devices to help you with everyday tasks.
-All of us at Low Vision Of Colorado want you to maintain your independence and remain active with macular degeneration.
+All of us at Low Vision Of Nebraska want you to maintain your independence and remain active with macular degeneration.